JoshDoug/Notes/Git/gitting-started.md

 Diff just the changed words: `git diff --color-words file.txt`

+Diff branches:
-Diff branches: `git diff origin/master..master`
+* `git diff origin/master..master`
+* `git diff --color-words branch1..branch2`
-Best to put the branch that is behind first (otherwise newer additions will show as deletions and vice versa)
+* `git diff --color-words branch1..branch2^` compare branch1 with previous commit to branch2 (blowing my mind a little) Best to put the branch that is behind first (otherwise newer additions will show as deletions and vice versa)

 So if you have a file that has been committed, then that same file has been edited and staged and then that same file has been edited again so that it has different version in the working dir, staging index, and repository, then *git diff* will show difference between working and staged and *git diff --staged* will show difference between staged and repository.

+See if a branch contains all the changes of another branch (all changes have been merged into it), compared to the current branch: `git branch --merged`

 ## Git logs
 Get the commit log: `git log`